LordAlucard90/Angular-Tutorial/14 - Dynamic Components/readme.md

 ## ngIf

-The easiest way to create dynamic components, as the auth error alert is the ngIf:
+The easiest way to create dynamic components, as the authentication error alert, is the ngIf:
 ```angular2html
 <!-- auth.component.html -->
 <!-- ... -->